tonytw1/osm-jigsaw/README.md

 Nominatim is the default OpenStreetMap geocoding solution.
 It does are really great job of interpreting an implied structure and using it to construct sensible geocodings.

-Nominatim uses a Postgres database.
+Nominatim uses a Postgres database populated with the entire OpenStreetMap dataset.
 This can be operationally challenging for a number of reasons, including:

 - A full import required alot of storage (~1TB of SSD disk)
 - An initial import of the full dataset can take a long time (days).
+- The long lead time means than the database tends to become a permanent fixture rather than a disposable cloud entity.
-- Important parts of the Nominatim code are implemented as a Postgres module making it more differcult to alter.
+- Important parts of the Nominatim code are implemented as a Postgres module making it more difficult to alter.
 - Cloud deployments are prohibitively expensive.

 Is it possible to approach this problem from a more stateless angle?